Yam Kisi Se Kam Nahin

 Yam Kisi Se Kam Nahin (Yam is not less than anyone') is a television comedy show on the Indian channel EPIC.
 It is based on the fictional marital daily life of Hindu god Yamraj.
 It features Rajesh Kumar as Yamraj and Reema Vohra as his chirpy Gujrati wife Jigna.

-The show aired on Ishara TV during COVID-19 pandemic lockdown in 2021 when TV serial shootings were stopped in Maharashtra and Ishara TV didn't have bank episodes for serials.
+The show aired on Ishara TV during COVID-19 pandemic lockdown in 2021 when TV serial shootings were stopped in Maharashtra and Ishara TV did not have bank episodes for serials.